psobow/microservices-app/README.md

 # Application workflow
 ## Creating new credit
-To create new credit we have to send POST request with JSON type request body to this URL `http://localhost:8080/v1/credits`.
+In order to create new credit we have to send POST request with JSON type request body to this URL `http://localhost:8080/v1/credits`.

 #### Example request body content:
 ```